michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-01-11-markup-html-tags-and-formatting.md

 Multi line blockquote with a cite reference:

-> People think focus means saying yes to the thing you&#8217;ve got to focus on.
-But that&#8217;s not what it means at all.
+> People think focus means saying yes to the thing you’ve got to focus on.
+But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
-I&#8217;m actually as proud of the things we haven&#8217;t done as the things I have done.
+I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying no to 1,000 things.

-<cite>Steve Jobs</cite> &#8211; Apple Worldwide Developers&#8217; Conference, 1997
+<cite>Steve Jobs</cite> – Apple Worldwide Developers’ Conference, 1997

 ## Tables